medic/cht-docs/content/en/design/apps/tutorials/structuring-interviews.md

 ## Objectives

-- To understand pros and cons of semi structured qualitative interviews
+- To understand pros and cons of semi-structured qualitative interviews
 - To understand when to conduct user interviews
 - To understand how to structure user interviews